-Vol. ?
-Pittsburgh, March 13, 1901.
-No. ?
+Vol. 115.
+Pittsburgh, Wednesday, March 13, 1901.
+No. 195.

-THE ORIGIN OF THE MORMON BIBLE.
 SCENERY HILL, PA.
 March 12 -- Standing in the little grave yard in the town of Amity, on Ten Mile creek, but a short distance over the hills from the town is a little mound and the remains of what was at one time a headstone that bore this inscription: |

 Vol. ?
 Harrisburg, Penn., Monday October 28, 1901.
 No. ?
 Dr. HILL's EXPOSE OF THE FALSE FAITH...
 The church was filled with people who listened with bated breath, and tense drawn faces to Dr. Hill's awful expose of the purposes, degradation and curse of Momronism...
 In his sermon Dr. Hill said...
 "Having lived in Utah but little short of five years, and having made a close and critical study of Mormonism during this period, I think that I am able to speak truthfully and intelligently with reference to this history, doctrines and purposes of this so-called religion. |